 Demonstration Area Staff Meeting Wednesday 2 PM-3 PM

 Specialty: Physics Educational Support

 PhD course work at Virginia Tech in STEM curriculum and Instruction.
 (Dissertation not completed).

 Master in Physics Teaching, University of Utah, 2000

 BA in Physics Teaching, Brigham Young University, 1985

 Sixteen years working in public education teaching physics, mathematics, and chemistry.

 Four years as an Educational support specialist at Virginia Tech in Blacksburg, VA

 Three years as a test engineer measuring high frequency (1-300 GHz) microwave devices.

-Personal interest are in nuclear science and technology with a particular interest in fourth generation nuclear reactor.
+Personal interests are in nuclear science and technology with a particular interest in fourth generation nuclear reactor.
 My favorite fourth generation reactor designs are based on the 1960s Molten Salt Reactor Experiment performed at Oakridge National Laboratory (1965-1967).
 Current development of Molten Salt based nuclear reactor is being done here at BYU as well as other universities and several privately funded companies.